A2osX/A2osX/_Docs/KERNEL.md

 `>LIBC fflush`

 # FSeek
-Set the file-position indicator for hFILE
+reposition a file-position indicator in a stream

 ## C / CSH
 `#include <stdio.h>`